BattleBrisket/rails-force-reload/README.md

 The "reload before/after" syntax, coupled with the introduction of a dynamic magic method to recover lost functionality would seem to be a net loss, when compared with the consistency of `@parent.association(true)`

 Looking at the meta, Singular and Collection associations behave differently, but are grouped and handled collectively, both within the Rails core and Rails-powered applications.
 The close relationship warrants maintaining parity where possible.
-This is obviously a matter of opinion, but was a factor of consideration for me.
+This is obviously a matter of opinion, but was a factor of consideration.

 ## Development